nodejs/node/doc/contributing/technical-priorities.md

 ecosystem, enhancing its support is essential for delivering an improved developer experience for newcomers and experienced users alike.

-## Non-goals
+## Package management

-The following are not considered technical priorities for the project:
+The ability to easily install and manage dependencies and development tools is a key part of the developer experience, and therefore Node.js must provide a package manager as part of its distribution.
+Node.js includes npm for this purpose.
+This is for historical reasons—when npm was added in 2011, it was the only JavaScript package manager—and because it is the reference implementation for the npm registry, which is the de facto primary source for most JavaScript software.
+In accordance with our [policy][distribution-policy] of not including multiple dependencies or tools that serve the same purpose, the Node.js project does not include any other package managers.

-* **Unbundling `npm`**.
-When `npm` was included in the Node.js distribution, it was the only JavaScript package manager available, and it was provided as a way to help developers easily install other JavaScript software. `npm` is also the reference implementation for the npm registry, which is the de facto primary source for most JavaScript software.
-Today, `npm` is one of many high-quality options.
-However, the potential removal of `npm` would be a very disruptive breaking change, even as a semver-major change, and therefore it is not a goal of the Node.js project to work toward such a goal.
-The `npm` library included with the Node.js distribution can be freely used as a dependency of other parts of the Node.js distribution.
+[distribution-policy]: ./distribution.md